 Or, by using one of the automatic labels, for only webserver systems running a specific OS:

-In a streaming configuration where a master agent is triggering alarms for its slaves, you could create health entities that apply only to slaves:
+In a streaming configuration where a parent node is triggering alarms for its child nodes, you could create health entities that apply only to child nodes:

 Or when ephemeral Docker nodes are involved: